gadam/fintech_assessment_01/README.md

 ## Overview and Origin

 Cloudvirga was founded in 2015 by Bill Dallas and Kyle Kamrooz and are based in Irvine California.
-The company operates mainly in the US market within the e-mortgage space.
+The company operates mainly in the US market within the e-mortgage space by providing a point of sale platform to lenders and orginators that significantly reduces the time taken by the loan origination process (Schulzke, 2016).

 Kyle came up with the idea for the company after experiencing first-hand the hurdles associated with the homelending process.
 The process, despite the technologies available at the time, remained mainly manual and costly.
 So Kyle and his cofounder created a mortgage platform that:
 >"leverages data and an intelligent workflow to drastically cut the time and costs associated with closing a loan.
 The proven system, which has already processed more than $3 billion in loans, is successfully transforming home lending by digitizing, automating and simplifying the process for consumers, lenders, and realtors."
 (Schulzke, 2016)

 According to Tracxn (2022), CloudVirga has gone through three rounds of funding followed by an acquisition raising a total of $101M.
-The company benefited from series A round in 2016 through to series C round in 2018 finally being acquired by Stewart in May 2021 for an undisclosed amount.
+The company benefited from a series A round in 2016 through to series C round in 2018 and finally being acquired by Stewart in May 2021 for an undisclosed amount.

-CLoudVirga's investors include Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).
+CloudVirga's investors include Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).

 ## Business Activities:

-CloudVirga offers a Software as a Service (SaaS) product that provides a digital mortgate platform to the home lending and financing industry.
+CloudVirga offers a Software as a Service (SaaS) product that provides a digital mortgage platform to the home lending and financing industry.
 The platform faciliates an efficient homeloan application process through an automated workflow and smart use of data.
 It simplifies and automates the process from initial application through to approval (Crunchbase, n.d).

 Its customers are mainly homeloan lenders and mortgage originators.
-Amongst its customer-base, CloudVirga counts Supreme Lending, Finance of America , Fairway, SunWest, Envoy Mortgage, JMAC Lending, Citizens Bank, Summit Funding, TruHome SOlutions, Platinum Home Mortgage, Preferred Rate, and Mortgage Boutique.
+Amongst its customer-base, CloudVirga counts Supreme Lending, Finance of America , Fairway, SunWest, Envoy Mortgage, JMAC Lending, Citizens Bank, Summit Funding, TruHome Solutions, Platinum Home Mortgage, Preferred Rate, and Mortgage Boutique.

 Bhattacharya et al (2021) report that the US mortgage industry is expected to originate over 2.5T USD for each of the next 3 years.
 Despite the projected size, the segment is concentrated with tier-1 players accounting for around one-third market share as at the end of 2021 leaving space for tier-2 players to compete on price and tailored offerrings (Fact.MR., 2022).

-In the US, loan origination is a lengthy process overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance with a number of handoffs to various participants along the way (Kopp, 2022).
+Loan origination is a lengthy process in the US, overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance with a number of handoffs to various participants along the way (Kopp, 2022).
 CloudVirga's main competitive advantage appears to be the level of automation that it has incorporated into the platform significantly reducing the time taken end-to-end.
 A key outcome for CloudVirga's clients include:
 >"...create underwirter-ready loan files in 10 minutes and reducing touch time between loan officer and consumer by 70%" (cloudvirga, n.d.)

 >"The platform has an extensive list of companies that have been integrated within the SaaS platform depending on their role in the mortgage value chain (cloudvirga, n.d.)"